puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 ## Pick a server

 Let's return to our Pasture example module.
-The application is build on the [Sinatra](http://www.sinatrarb.com/) framework.
+The application is built on the [Sinatra](http://www.sinatrarb.com/) framework.
 Out of the box, Sinatra supports a few different options for the server the service will run: WEBrick, Thin, or Mongrel.
 In production, you would likely use Sinatra with a more